Sheng Thao: Recall

 A group called Oakland United to Recall Sheng Thao (OUST) organized to recall her from office and submitted a petition on June 5, 2024.
 On June 18, 2024, the Alameda County Registrar of Voters received around 40,000 petition signatures.
 A random sample projected that roughly 26% of the petitions, or somewhere around 10,753 signatures, were not "valid signatures of qualified registered voters" in the city.
 Alameda County's elections office estimated that the whole batch would exceed 110% of the necessary threshold, or enough to trigger a recall election outright without a full manual count of signatures.
 The recall was the first mayoral recall election in Oakland's history.

 A small group of protestors rallied outside of Oakland City Hall calling for Thao to address a Juneteenth celebration mass shooting at Lake Merritt that wounded 15 people and the FBI raid at her home.
 The group supported the recall election and demanded Thao's resignation.
 The election was scheduled to coincide with the U.S. presidential election.
+On August 6, 2024, Oakland's police union called on Thao to resign.

 She was successfully recalled on November 5, 2024.
 60.62% voted in favor of the recall and 39.38% voted against it.
 Former U.S. representative Barbara Lee was elected to fill the remainder of her term in April 2025.